prof958/save-up/memory-bank/activeContext.md

 6. **Pull-to-Refresh Expected Pattern**: Mobile users expect this on dashboards to see updated data
 7. **Countdown Timers Create Engagement**: "Let Me Think" reminders with live timers motivate users to return to app
 8. **Rotating Tips Provide Value**: Educational tips on Home Screen add value beyond calculator

+### Navigation Architecture Insights (Phase 8)
+1. **Screen Name Conflicts Are Critical**: When navigators can switch between each other, screen names MUST be unique
+2. **React Navigation Preserves Routes**: If a route key exists in old navigator and matches name in new navigator, it will be reused
+3. **Explicit Initial Routes Prevent Ambiguity**: Always set initialRouteName on navigators to control entry point
+4. **Navigator Keys Force Remounts**: Adding unique React keys to navigators ensures clean state on switch
+5. **Debug Logs Should Be Minimal in Production**: Only keep error logs, remove informational logs before build
+6. **Require Cycles Can Hide**: Extract shared refs/constants to utilities to break circular dependencies

 ### Bug Fixes & Architecture Insights (Phase 7)
 1. **User-Scoped Storage is Critical**: Shared AsyncStorage keys cause security vulnerabilities - always scope by user ID